Safety Moment Ideas: 24 Topics to Enhance Safety Culture

 10. Forklift safety

 Forklifts can be as dangerous for operators as they are for anyone in the vicinity.
-Discuss the rules for properly operating a forklift, such as speed and load limits, as well as the use of visual and audio cues to keep routes clear.
-A popular solution is to lay down brightly colored tape to designate driving lanes and no-go zones to keep pedestrians safe.
+Discuss the safety rules for properly operating a forklift, such as speed and load limits, as well as the use of visual and audio cues to keep routes clear.
+One solution is to lay down brightly colored tape to designate driving lanes and no-go zones to keep pedestrians safe.

 11. Heavy machinery